Show or Tell? Modeling the evolution of request-making in Human-LLM conversations: Annotating User Request-Making

 \section{Annotating User Request-Making}

-User requests are complicated and have many parts, some of which are more or less responsive to user choices.
-For example, a user seeking to generate a document may start with an external information need, such as the topic of an email or an essay question.
-Other parts of the request are more subject to user choices: a user may assign the LLM a role, specify restrictions on output, or add additional social cues.

-Compared with \textit{what} LLMs are used for, \textit{how} the conversational user-LLM interaction happens remains largely understudied in the field, especially from the pragmatics aspect.
-When studying user behavior, we may want to ignore the externally defined context and focus on those other aspects.
 We start by constructing the data infrastructure for modeling user request-making behaviors by segmenting requests.
-Our goal is a generalizable corpus annotation scheme that enables systematic analysis and comparison of user requests, and allows adaptation to unseen data and natural language conversations to support comparisons.
+Our goal is a generalizable annotation scheme that enables systematic quantitative and linguistic analysis of user requests, and allows adaptation to unseen data and to natural language conversations for comparisons.